-The macroeconomic scenarios reflect Nordea's view of how the Finnish economy will potentially develop in light of Russia's invasion of Ukraine and the associated sanctions and countersanctions on trade with Russia.
-This includes consideration of the high level of energy prices seen after the invasion, continued supply chain disruptions and an expectation of significantly higher interest rates in response to the strong inflationary pressures.
-When developing the scenarios, Nordea took into account projections from Nordic governments and central banks, Nordea Research and the ECB's macroeconomic forecasts for the euro area.
+The macroeconomic scenarios reflect Nordea's view of how the Finnish economy might develop in light of Russia's invasion of Ukraine and the conflict in the Middle East.
+This includes consideration of the possibility of continued high inflation, reinforced by a renewed surge in energy prices, and the potential impact of high interest rates on the financial markets and economic activity.
+When developing the scenarios, Nordea considered projections from Nordic governments and central banks, Nordea Research and the ECB's macroeconomic forecasts for the euro area.

 Economic projections from the Bank of Finland and the European Central Bank are used as a basis for the baseline scenario.
-In Finland, high interest rates and elevated inflation are triggering a mild recession.
-Finnish housing market has slowed down and prices are expected to decline.
+In Finland, high interest rates are triggering a mild recession.
+Finnish housing market and house prices have stabilised after the downward adjustment in 2023.
 The risks around the baseline are tilted to the downside.

 The two alternative macroeconomic scenarios cover a range of plausible risk factors which may cause growth to deviate from the baseline scenario.
-The high energy prices may lead to a deeper and longer recession due to weaker growth in private consumption and investments.
-In addition, house prices may see an even larger fall due to the high level of interest rates and squeeze in household purchasing power.
-A stabilisation of energy prices at a lower level may on the other hand lead to a milder setback over the winter and a stronger recovery going forward.
+Persistent and high inflation, reinforced by higher energy prices, may lead central banks to adopt a higher-forlonger strategy, triggering a deep recession due to falling private consumption and investment.
+In addition, house prices may see an even larger decline due to higher interest rates, a squeeze in household purchasing power and weak confidence.
+Normalising inflation, on the other hand, may support growth in 2024 and onwards.

-At the end of 2022, adjustments to the model-based provisions amounted to EUR 24m including management judgments.
-The management judgments cover projected loan losses not yet covered by the IFRS 9 model (cyclical reserve) and identified issues in the IFRS 9 model to be later covered in model updates (structural reserve).
-The cyclical reserve is supported by additional portfolio modelling, and triggered by the substantial uncertainty in the macroeconomic development as well as the need to account for future rating downgrades potentially underestimated by the IFRS 9 model through the updated macroeconomic scenarios.
-Given the macro-economic development is highly uncertain, NMB has chosen to be prudent and to book relatively high management judgement.
+At the end of 2023, adjustments to model-based provisions amounted to EUR 26m, including management judgement allowances of EUR 11m and EUR 15m reallocated from the management judgement allowances.
+The EUR 15m, related to non-performing loans, is not included in the scenario weighted model based allowances/provisions in the table below.
+The management judgements cover projected loan losses not yet covered by the IFRS 9 model (cyclical reserve).
+The cyclical reserve is supported by additional portfolio modelling and triggered by the substantial uncertainty in the macroeconomic development as well as the need to account for future rating downgrades potentially underestimated by the IFRS 9 model through the updated macroeconomic scenarios.

-The model based scenario simulations were compared to the initial bottom-up loan loss forecast process, thus helping NMB to ensure the conservativeness of the loan loss projections.
-The cyclical reserve decided on by the management in 2022 aims to adjust the outcome in the IFRS 9 models into the range of expected losses rather than the top range of the projections, and covers a substantial realisation of projected losses in the year.
+The model-based scenario simulations were compared to the initial bottom-up loan loss forecast process, thus helping NMB to ensure the conservativeness of the loan loss projections.
+The cyclical reserve decided on by the management aims to adjust the outcome in the IFRS 9 models into the range of expected losses rather than the top range of the projections and covers a substantial realisation of projected losses in the year.